Data Processing & Encryption

 Encryption is not one global switch for all MongoDB data.
 The application attaches an encryption scope to each operation:

-- System scope — Used when handling platform admin documents (for example admin
+- System scope: Used when handling platform and configuration documents, including admin

-Userrecords) and other system-level contexts.
-Requires System > Encryption to be configured and enabled with an active system DEK. - Organization scope — Used for tenant-owned documents (clients, transactions, providers, queued notifications, and similar).
+Userrecords, organization profile fields, payment provider configuration, site labels, and saved organization/site SMTP or geolocation secrets.
+Requires System > Encryption to be configured and enabled with an active system DEK. - Organization scope: Used for tenant runtime/customer documents such as clients, checkout sessions, transactions, invoices, credit notes, and queued notification payloads.
 Requires Settings > Encryption for that organization to be configured and enabled with an active organization DEK.

 If encryption is disabled or no active DEK exists for a scope, affected FieldEncrypted fields remain in plaintext for that scope.